The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Analysis of Robustness to Label Noise

 where $m_i$ is the smallest number of repeats of $\ell_i$ allowed, $M_i$ is the largest, and together they encode the requirement that $n_i > n_j \,\, \forall j \neq i$.
-See supplementary material for a detailed derivation.
+See appendix for a detailed derivation.
 Equation~\eqref{eq:efficient_nested_summation} contains many partial sums that are repeated multiple times, which allows further speedups by dynamic programming.

-{\bf Estimating the clean distribution:} In the $K$-NN setting, we can find the clean distribution by simply analyzing the clean data and noting the labels of the samples in the $K$-neighborhood of each test sample.
-In the CNN setting, we can possibly do the same, using the one-before-last layer output as an embedding space in which to measure distances.
-Instead, we follow our observations in \ref{sec:connectionCnnKnn} and use the softmax layer output of a network trained on clean data.
+{\bf Estimating the clean distribution:} In the $K$-NN setting, we can find the clean distribution by simply analyzing the clean data and noting the labels of the examples in the $K$-neighborhood of each test example.
+In the DNN setting, we could do the same by selecting a specific embedding space in which to measure distances, e.g. the network's penultimate layer's output.
+However, such an explicit selection is unnecessary: instead, we follow our observations in Fig.~\ref{fig:softmax} and treat the softmax layer output (of a network trained on clean data) as the clean distribution.
 This results in a much more computationally efficient algorithm.

-\subsection{The locally-concentrated noise setting}
+\subsection{The Locally-Concentrated Noise Setting.}

-An approximate analysis of CNN accuracy based on the $K$-NN algorithm can be done also in the locally concentrated noise setting.
-To do so, we need to assume that the noisy samples are concentrated in the feature space that $K$-NN operates in.
+An approximate analysis of DNN accuracy based on the $K$-NN algorithm can be done also in the locally concentrated noise setting.
+Following our observation that DNN behaves similarly to $K$-NN performed in some implicit space, we need to assume that the noisy examples are concentrated in this space.

 If the noise is concentrated, then $\Nbr(\hat{x})$ is almost always contained either in the \emph{corrupt} area or \emph{clean} area.
 In the first case, the prediction will be based on the corrupt label, therefore wrong.
 In the second, it will be correct.
-Therefore, the expected accuracy can be determined by the fraction of test samples for which $\Nbr(\hat{x})$ is in the clean area.
-If we assume that the \emph{test} samples are approximately uniformly spread in the sample space, we can expect this fraction to be $1\mkern-4mu-\mkern-2mu\gamma$.
-Figs.~\ref{fig:softmax}(c,d) demonstrate that this is indeed the case empirically.
+Therefore, the expected accuracy can be determined by the fraction of test examples for which $\Nbr(\hat{x})$ is in the clean area.
+If we assume that the \emph{test} examples are approximately uniformly spread in the example space, we can expect this fraction to be $1\mkern-4mu-\mkern-2mu\gamma$.
+Figs.~\ref{fig:softmax}(c,d) and Fig.~\ref{fig:noise_results}(h,i) demonstrate that this is indeed the case empirically.